-The English major provides Marymount students with much more than an exposure to good literature.
+The English major provides students with much more than exposure to good literature.
 The study of literature deepens students’ understanding of the questions at the center of human experience.
-Students extend their range of experience and cultural understanding by examining stories that represent a variety of points of view and historical perspectives, learning, in the process, how to tell compellling stories of their own.
+Students extend their range of experience and cultural understanding by examining stories that represent a variety of points of view and historical perspectives, learning, in the process, how to tell compelling stories of their own.

 What can you do with a degree in English?

 An English major provides students with a versatile preparation for the workplace and advanced study.
 Their widely applicable skills enable English majors to pursue careers and graduate work in a variety of fields including law, business, education, advertising, publishing, research, public relations, writing, web editing, and marketing.
 An English major can easily be combined with a minor in another professional discipline such as business, psychology, communications, or history.
 Learn more about Jobs & Internships here.